invenia/Arbiter/README.rst

     from arbiter import run_tasks

-    completed, failed = run_tasks(task_list)
+    results = run_tasks(task_list)

 By default, run_tasks will run the tasks with one worker thread. workers can be increased using the `max_workers` argument, and `processes=True` will run the tasks using working processes instead of threads (NOTE: some tasks may only run using threads).

-`run_tasks` returns dicts of completed and failed tasks.
-The completed tasks are a dictionary with task names as keys, and return values as values.
-The failed tasks will contain task  names as keys, and the exception thrown when running the task.
-Tasks that can't run because a dependency failed are returned with an `arbiter.exceptions.FailedDependencyError` with the failed function as its value.
-Tasks that can't run because of a dependency that doesn't exist, or can't run because of a circular depeendency will return with an `arbiter.exceptions.UnsatisfiedDependencyError` with a set of unrun dependencies as its value.
+`run_tasks` returns a dict of `Result` objects. `result.success` is a boolean value signifying whether the task completed.
+If successful, `result.value` will contain the task's return value.
+If the task failed, `result.value` will contain the exception that was thrown that caused the task to fail.

+Two custom exceptions exist to signify errors that prevented the task from running at all. `arbiter.exceptions.FailedDependencyError` represents a task that had a dependency that failed.
+`arbiter.exceptions.UnsatisfiedDependencyError` represents a task that had a dependency that doesn't exist, or can't be run because of a circular dependency.

 As long as task functions are guaranteed to eventually complete or fail, Arbiter will eventually complete.